Juank29c/Juank29c/README.md

 - 🌐 Colombia

 ## Professional profile
-- Data Analyst with a background in Mechanical Engineering and more than 6 years of experience as analyst in sectors such fleet, insurance, maintenance, and production.
-Specialist in data visualization, report automation, and key business KPIs.
-Certified by Google in Data Analytics, with knowledge of ETL processes, structured/unstructured data analysis, and generating actionable insights.
+- Mechanical Engineer specialized in Data Analysis, with over 5 years of experience interpreting complex datasets and generating strategic insights using Power BI, SQL, Excel, and Python.
+Skilled in data cleaning, ETL processes, report automation, and KPI monitoring.
+Proven track record across industries such as insurance, fleet management, maintenance, manufacturing, and aviation, delivering value through the analysis of large volumes of structured and unstructured data.
+Strong ability to communicate insights to both technical and executive teams, with adaptability to dynamic and collaborative environments.
+Google-certified in Data Analytics.

 ## Skills